 Age estimation from a single face image (see Fig. 1) is an important task in human and computer vision which has many applications such as in forensics or social media.
 It is closely related to the prediction of other biometrics and facial attributes tasks such as gender, ethnicity, hair color and expressions.
-A large amount of research has been devoted to age estimation from a face image under its most known form - the real, biological, age estimation.
-This research spans decades as summarized in large studies [42, 2, 9, 25, 20].
-Several public standard datasets [2, 42, 44] for real age estimation permit public performance comparison of the proposed methods.
+A large amount of research has been devoted to age estimation from a face image under its most known form-the real, biological, age estimation.
+This research spans decades as summarized in large studies (Panis et al. 2016; Chen et al. 2015; Eidinger et al. 2014; Han et al. 2013; Guo 2012).
+Several public standard datasets (Chen et al. 2015; Panis et al. 2016; Ricanek and Tesafaye 2006) for real age estimation permit public performance comparison of the proposed methods.
 In contrast, the study of apparent age, that is the age as perceived by other humans, is at the beginning.
-The ChaLearn Looking At People ICCV 2015 challenge [10] provided the largest dataset known to date of images with apparent age annotations, here called the LAP dataset, and 115 registered teams proposed novel solutions to the problem.
+The ChaLearn Looking At People ICCV 2015 challenge (Escalera et al. 2015) provided the largest dataset known to date of images with apparent age annotations, here called the LAP dataset, and 115 registered teams proposed novel solutions to the problem.